 Snacks for the Bus Ride

 The bus ride to Halong Bay takes around 2.5 hours and most make one stop at a massive souvenir store.
 They’ll drop you off on one end and pick you up on the other 30 minutes later.
-The souvenir store has clean western-style toilets and sells everything from giant Buddha statues to traditional clothing, to gold jewelry, and everything in-between.
+The souvenir store has clean western-style toilets and sells everything from giant Buddha statues to traditional clothing, gold jewelry, and everything in-between.

 Everything at these souvenir shops is outrageously expensive, especially the snacks.
 Think $10 USD for a bag of peanuts.
 If you think you might get hungry or thirsty during the bus ride, best to pack your snacks rather than wait to buy them there.

 Some of the higher-end boats may provide drinking water while onboard but for many, it is an extra charge.
 You’ll likely get a bottle on the bus and two in your cabin, but you’ll then have to pay for the rest while on board.

 You’ll want to pack a swimsuit both for swimming at Ti Top Island and for kayaking around Halong Bay.
 Don’t worry about bringing a beach towel.
 Your cruise ship will provide you with one as you are getting off the boat.

 There are a few reasons that tennis shoes would come in handy during your trip to Halong Bay.
 You’ll climb a lot of stairs during your visit to Surprise Cave and Ti Top Island (if you choose to visit the lookout) so you’ll find that you are more comfortable in tennis shoes rather than flip flops.